Twenty-one times every month, right?

 - help you sleep

 - improve sperm quality

 - improve migraine symptoms

-- reduce your risk of death from heart disease
+- reduce your from heart disease

 There’s an old Taoist belief that controlling how often you ejaculate helps you preserve what’s believed to be a finite amount of energy.
 Abstaining from ejaculation is thought to allow the energy contained in sperm to return to the brain and supply it with energy.

 This practice is the origin of the “24 times a year” idea.
 In fact, some Taoist teachers recommend that you only ejaculate 20 to 30 percent of the times you have sex.
 That translates to 2 or 3 times out of every 10 sessions.

 But these ideas aren’t backed by any hard science.
 And many Taoists teachers urge people to focus on personal feelings of strength and refreshment after ejaculation rather than specific figures.

 Nope!
 Your body maintains a surplus of sperm.